 A qualified evaluator then returns to the property to do a final LakeSmart evaluation and sends it to the state coordinator with photos of the property.
 If the property meets established standards, the landowner receives an award certificate and a sign recognizing the property as being LakeSmart.
 At their permission, the names of the LakeSmart Award winners are published in newspapers and in association newsletters and web sites.

 If a property does not initially meet the standard, the landowner is given recommendations and educational tools on how to solve the situations preventing the award.
 The landowner has the option to make modifications to meet the standard and be re-evaluated.
 The purpose of this voluntary program is to provide education and support to homeowners who want to protect local water quality.
 Even small projects can make a big difference and every little bit counts!

 Are you a homeowner interested in receiving a LakeSmart Award, but still might have some work to do?

-In these “socially distant” times, we are developing ways to work with homeowners online.
-Through emails, photos, and virtual meetings using the “Zoom” platform, the Coastal Rivers trained coordinator and evaluators can make LakeSmart recommendations for your property.
-Following up on these recommendations can give you a head start for receiving an Award in 2021!
+Request a site visit from a trained evaluator who can make LakeSmart recommendations for your property.
+Following up on these recommendations can give you a head start for receiving an Award in 2022!